-Our work focuses on the molecular physiology and pathophysiology of sound encoding at the hair cell ribbon synapse and its restoration.
-We have physiologically and morphologically characterized synapses of wild-type and mutant mice with defects in hair cell synaptic coding from the molecular to the systems level.
-This way we have contributed to the understanding of structure and function of the hair cell ribbon synapse and co-initiated the concept of auditory synaptopathy.
-Molecular dissection and detailed physiological characterization of ribbon synapse function employ a spectrum of molecular, biophysical, physiological, psychophysical and clinical approaches.
-Towards restoration of hearing we pursue the optogenetic stimulation of cochlea and gene replacement therapy.
+Our work focuses on the molecular anatomy, physiology and pathophysiology of sound encoding and information processing in the auditory system as well as the restoration of hearing by gene replacement therapy and optogenetic stimulation.
+We combine various techniques to characterize synapses of hair cells and the auditory brainstem from the molecular to the systems level.
+This way we have contributed to the understanding of structure and function of auditory synapses and initiated the concept of auditory synaptopathy.
+Towards restoration of hearing we aim to establish virus-mediated gene replacement therapy of auditory synaptopathy and pursue the optogenetic stimulation of auditory nerve for improving the performance of the cochlear implant.